The Library Searching for Documents

 That’s when I thought, “right, we’re going to celebrate life together on that dreaded day”.
 So, I called up my mum, his friends and family members, then booked a restaurant and bar for post-dinner drinks.
 We went out, told stories of him – good and bad!
 We each went round the table speaking of the impact he had on us individually.
 It was so tough, but it made my heart smile, if that’s even possible.

-My advice to anyone is that death anniversaries are about you and your loved one.
+My advice to anyone is that the death anniversary is about you and your loved one.
 Don’t put on some extravagant event or act if it’s not what you want to do.
 It should reflect the mantra that was the glue in your relationship.

 We reached out to our community for this one.
 After all, anyone can write a bunch of death anniversary ideas, but only those who have experienced it can understand the nuance of the occasion.Here’s what they had to say: